What happens to my AI when the consultant leaves

 The handoff that proves it

-Every install ends with a printed Operator Runbook, a recorded training loom, and an "If You Fired Me Tomorrow" one-pager.
+Every implementation ends with a printed Operator Runbook, a recorded training loom, and an "If You Fired Me Tomorrow" one-pager.
 That last document literally lists every credential, every file path, and every workflow with the steps to run it without a consultant present.
 It's the closing exhibit of the engagement.

 What's actually in the folder